Ibanez Tube Screamer

-The Ibanez Tube Screamer (TS808/TS9) is a guitar overdrive pedal, made by Ibanez.
-The pedal has a characteristic mid-boosted tone popular with blues, rock and metal players.
-The Tube Screamer has been used by many guitarists to create their signature sound, and is one of the most successful, widely copied, and custom-modified ("modded") overdrive pedals in the history of the electric guitar.
+The Ibanez Tube Screamer is an overdrive pedal made by Ibanez.
+First developed by Maxon as a competitor to the Boss OD-1, it was sold outside of Japan under the Ibanez brand and became popular among guitarists for its characteristic mid-boosted tone and amp-like distortion.
+The Tube Screamer has gone through multiple iterations since its debut in 1979, notably the original TS808 model and its successor, the TS9.
+Many guitarists have used it to create their signature sound, and it is considered one of the most successful, widely copied, and modified overdrive pedals in the history of the electric guitar.

 Description

 The Tube Screamer has a drive knob, a tone knob, and a level knob.
 The drive knob adjusts gain (which can affect the amount of distortion), the tone knob adjusts treble and the level knob adjusts the output volume of the pedal.
-The Tube Screamer name refers to the pedal's ability to drive the preamp section of a tube amplifier, resulting in more gain from the amp itself.
-The pedal also provides a slight boost to mid-range frequencies, helping to reduce muddiness by cutting bass frequencies when used in this way.
-Some guitarists prefer this sort of equalization, as it helps to keep their sound from getting lost in the overall audio mix of the band.
+The pedal also provides a slight boost to mid-range frequencies, helping to reduce muddiness by cutting bass frequencies; some guitarists prefer this sort of equalization, as it helps to keep their sound from getting lost in the overall audio mix of the band.
 This, along with its versatility as a simple distortion, has made the pedal very popular for a wide variety of styles and situations.